 ● Fix 5.
 Grind the uneven rails:

-If the above steps still didn’t solve the problem, you might need to check your bar’s rails.
-If the rails seem uneven on inspection, such that one side stands higher than the other, you may need to grind it so that it evens out.
+If the above steps don’t solve the problem, you might need to check your bar’s rails.
+If the rails seem uneven on inspection, such that one side stands higher than the other, you may need to grind it so it evens out.

-To grind your bar’s rails, I recommend using a powered grinding tool.
-By keeping it leveled, press it firmly against the grinder till metal has been removed from the higher rail and both rails stand even.
-If a grinder isn’t available for you, you can use a bench wise and a flat file to even out the rails.
+I recommend using a powered grinding tool to grind your bar’s rails.
+By keeping it leveled, press it firmly against the grinder till the metal has been removed from the higher rail and both rails stand even.
+If a grinder isn’t available, you can use a bench-wise and a flat file to even out the rails.

 Why does my chainsaw want to cut at an angle?